hashicorp/vagrant/website/source/docs/provisioning/shell.html.md

   guests use a scheduled task to run as a true administrator without the WinRM limitations.

+* `reboot` (boolean) - Reboot the guest.
+This requires the guest to have a reboot capability implemented.

 * `reset` (boolean) - Reset the communicator to the machine after completion.
 This is useful when a shell may need to be reloaded.